pm78p/bomberman-game/README.md

+(Warning: If you find any content here to be too childish, please remember that this was my first project that required a lot of time.
+I've grown since then and am still that child. :D)

 Bomberman Game

 This repository contains an implementation of the classic Bomberman game, featuring a client-server architecture achieved through socket programming.